BrockDSL/Collection-Builder-Tutorial/README.md

 5) Upload the csv file of metadata to _data directory

-6) Go back to root directory and found _config.yml file
+6) Go back to root directory and find _config.yml file

    * Edit the file according to the specifications recorded in file